 - 20. API RP 941 Steels for Hydrogen Service at Elevated Temperatures and Pressures in Petroleum Refineries and Petrochemical Plants is written permissively such that there are no minimum requirements to prevent HTHA failures.
 Currently API RP 941 uses the term "should" 27 times and the word "shall" only once.
 As used in a standard, "shall" denotes a minimum requirement to conform to the standard, while "should" denotes a recommendation that is advised but not required to conform to the standard.
 API RP 941 does not require users to verify actual operating conditions when establishing operating limits or to confirm that the selection of construction materials will prevent HTHA.
 (Section 6.1.1) - 21.
 API RP 941 provides industry guidance to predict the occurrence of HTHA in various materials of construction by using the Nelson curves.
-The creation of these curves was based on industry experience; the curves are purely empirical, and there is no fundamental scientific basis underlying the positions and shapes of the curves.
-Some members of the refining industry erroneously apply these curves as sharply defined lines of demarcation that function as boundaries where HTHA can (and cannot) occur.
+The Nelson curves are predicated on past equipment failure incidents and are plotted based on self-reported process conditions that are ill-defined and lack consistency.
+The API Technical Report 941 notes, "The concept of a simple boundary between safe and unsafe operating conditions in hydrogen for common alloys, of the type depicted by the Nelson curves should not be expected."
 (Sections 4.1.1 and 6.1.3) - 22.
 The CSB has learned of at least eight recent refinery incidents where HTHA reportedly occurred below the carbon steel Nelson curve.
-In 2011, API issued an industry alert on HTHA in refinery service.23 The API alert noted multiple incidents of carbon steel equipment at operating conditions where carbon steel was previously thought to be resistant to HTHA.
+In 2011, API issued an industry alert on HTHA in refinery service.
+The API alert noted multiple incidents of carbon steel equipment at operating conditions where carbon steel was previously thought to be resistant to HTHA.
 These refinery incidents and the subsequent API response strongly suggest an industry-wide problem with the carbon steel Nelson curve.
 (Section 6.1.4.2) - 23.
 The CSB found that the carbon steel Nelson curve is inaccurate and cannot be relied on to prevent HTHA equipment failures or accurately predict HTHA equipment damage.
-(Section 6.1.4) - 24.
-API RP 941 does not require industry to use inherently safer materials to prevent HTHA failures.
-(Section 6.1.1)
+(Section 6.1.4)